prpole/dissertation/chapter2/main.md

 > For my fear is the fear of long ago, the fear that was rampant in the Younger World, and in the youth of the Younger World.
 In short, the fear that reigned supreme in that period known as the Mid-Pleistocene.
-(1)
+(1) [longer quote w more context?]

 Jack London's *Before Adam* (year) begins with an act of geological periodization.
 But the object of this periodization is not a stratigraphic